Explore UT Dallas Student Organizations

 Big Data Club

 The purpose of the UT Dallas Big Data Club is to provide a structure through which students can learn, teach and network in the field of Big Data.
-The main purpose of this club is to create a group which has members who are highly motivated and interested in the field of Big Data.
+The main purpose of this club is to create a group that has members who are highly motivated and interested in the field of Big Data.

 The Makerspace is a student-run organization that seeks to provide students and faculty alike with a community resource to teach, learn, play, and make their imaginations come alive.
 The possibilities are limitless—arts and crafts, electronics, 3d printing.
 The only limit is the ingenuity of our a makerspace’s members!